FOOD ANALYSIS AND QUALITY CONTROL - 2020/1

 Formative assessment and feedback

-Feedback is provided individually on all the practical reports within three weeks after submission.
+Feedback is provided individually on the coursework submissions within three semester weeks after submission.

-The practicals are usually done in groups of four to six (except sensory analysis) and the results are obtained by the whole group and discussed during the practical sessions (or soon after).
-In the assessed practicals all the data from all the groups are discussed so that the group results can be compared.
+The practicals are usually done in groups of four to six and the results are obtained by the whole group and discussed during the practical sessions (or soon after).
+In the assessed practical all the data from all the groups are discussed so that the group results can be compared.

 Verbal feedback in class discussions and tutorials.

-- To examine in detail the principles of the standard biochemical and the most modern spectroscopic, chromatographic and rheological techniques used for food analysis
+- To examine in detail the principles of the standard biochemical and the most modern spectroscopic and chromatographic techniques used for food analysis

 - To examine critically the advantages and disadvantages of techniques applied to the analysis of food components and the results obtained

 - To assess the results obtained in terms of the regulations related to selected food products

 |1||Understand the principles of the standard and latest techniques used in food analysis||KC|

 |2||Have a detailed knowledge of the techniques used||KCPT|